-Table 1.4 Tons of Waste Material Landfilled with the Region
+Table 1.4-2 Tons of Waste Material Landfilled by the Region

-A more comprehensive table showing the total Landfilled Waste Material tonnage generated within each County is shown in Appendix A (Table A.1).
+A more comprehensive table showing the total Landfilled Waste Material tonnage disposed of by each County is shown in Appendix A (Table A.1).
 Further information regarding landfills used for disposal of Regional waste is included in Section 2.2.